Safari at Hwange National Park

 Hwange National Park is Zimbabwe‘s largest national park.
 Both in size and in the variety of animals that can be seen here.

 Hwange National Park is just over 14 600 square kilometers.
 It has a large elephant population of approximately 46 000 which all need to drink water twice a day.
-The Park has little natural water.
+The Park has very little natural water.
 Therefore; most of the water is pumped through boreholes into the pans and troughs.
 In fact, all the wildlife in the park has to rely on these series of waterholes.
 Some of which dry up completely during drought years.
 This creates an excellent game viewing environment as wildlife congregates at these points.
 In addition, it has amongst the highest diversity of mammals of any National Park in the world.
 It is blessed with over 108 mammal species, 100 species of trees and shrubs and over 400 types of birds.
 Including 50 raptors.

 Hwange wild dog

-Hwange offers diverse landscapes; from the dense teak forest in the north to Kalahari sand veld in the south.
-In between; open grassy plains lined with acacia lie alongside mopane woodland and islands of ilala palms.
+Hwange offers diverse landscapes.
+From the dense teak forest in the north to Kalahari sand veld in the south.
+In between; open grassy plains lined with acacia lie alongside mopane woodland.
+And islands of Ilala palms.

 The seasons, too, impose dramatic changes on the park with rainfall in the summer months.
 During the hot summer, the bush becomes lush and the wildlife disperses.
 But it is excellent for birding safaris; when the migrants arrive.
 This is between December and March.